 Worry is something us mums are used to - the kids future, their schooling, how our work affects their home life, their behaviour, money, health, our mental wellbeing... the list really does go on and on.

-But things just got a little bit crazier - ok, well maybe a lot crazier - with the Covid-19 pandemic, the school closures, the social distancing advice, the potential 'lock-downs' on the horizon - and the world has catapulted us into a swirling vortex of yet more worry and uncertainty.
+But things just got a little bit crazier - ok, well maybe a lot crazier - with the Covid-19 pandemic, the school closures, the social distancing advice, the 'lock-down' - and the world has catapulted us into a swirling vortex of yet more worry and uncertainty.

 But why do we worry?